Scope-honest vs. upsell-pressure — what the difference looks like

 5 questions to ask before booking the assessment visit

 Before any contractor earns an in-home assessment slot, the same 5 questions run on the phone surface the scope-honest profile from the upsell-pressure profile in under 15 minutes per call.
 Most reputable repair contractors answer all five confidently; contractors who deflect, hedge, or pivot to "we'll explain when we come out" are signaling the pattern that section 1 named.
+The National Association of Home Builders maintains contractor-finding guidance and recommends verifying state licensing before any contract is signed — the framework below operationalizes that verification.

-- Do you bill per visit or per repair scope?
-Honest repair contractors bill per repair scope (failed IGU = $X, hardware replacement = $Y) plus a standard service-call fee for the assessment visit if no work is booked.
-Contractors who bill "by the hour" without a per-scope fixed quote are leaving you exposed to time-padding; contractors who quote a single all-in number without itemizing the scope are leaving you exposed to scope-padding.
+Honest answer: per repair scope (failed IGU = $X, hardware replacement = $Y) plus a standard service-call fee for the assessment visit if no work is booked.
+Red-flag answer: "we bill by the hour" without a per-scope fixed quote (exposes you to time-padding), or a single all-in number without itemizing scope (exposes you to scope-padding).
 Ask for the itemization explicitly before the visit.

 Run these 5 questions on every contractor BEFORE booking their assessment visit.
 The 15-minute phone screen surfaces the hard-pass cases without consuming an in-home visit slot.
 The contractors who pass all five are the ones who earn the assessment visit; the contractors who deflect on any of the five have already given you the answer about how the rest of the project would have gone.